 The options for construction technology are endless.
 This is a very exciting time for our industry as hardware and software capabilities are growing.
 With the development of AR/VR uses for the field, construction technology continues to advance.
 It could be said that we have never before experienced such an advancement in the area of construction technology.
 Automated equipment, robotics, reality capture (laser scanning), BIM, drones, pre-fabrication, AR and VR, 3D printers, and even artificial intelligence are all currently being used in the construction industry.
 These are not “future” technologies, they are “now” technologies.
 Construction companies are using these tools, today, even if others are not.

 We are all aware that there is a skilled labor shortage in the construction industry with no change in sight.
-The baby boomer generation is retiring and as a result we are losing vast amounts of experience and skill when it comes to construction.
+The baby boomer generation is retiring and as a result, we are losing vast amounts of experience and skill when it comes to construction.
 One solution to this problem is through the use of innovative technologies such as automation or even artificial intelligence.
 There are already tools in place with companies like Built Robotics and Caterpillar who have created automated earthwork equipment.
 Digging, grading, and moving of materials is underway as residential lots are prepared and wind turbine and solar farms constructed.
 Equipment is going about tasks without an operator sitting in or on them, but rather controlled by GPS and programmed activities with one person monitoring them.

 Why are we not embracing construction technology?

 The answer depends on who you ask.
 Some will say it is too risky and there are no guarantees.
 Others will cite the lack of adaptation to change as a factor in holding us back.
-Historically we are an industry that has been slow to adapt change and recent research shows that manufacturing and other sectors have adapted while construction has not.
+Historically we are an industry that has been slow to adopt change and recent research shows that manufacturing and other sectors have adapted while construction has not.
 However, as new generations of construction professionals come up through the ranks (as well as existing personnel looking to get ahead in their careers) they are quick to use the tools available to them, including numerous construction technology tools.

 Where do we start?